PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### TTK Buttons & Macs

-In 2019 support for ttk Buttons was added.
+In 2019, support for ttk Buttons was added.
 This gets around the problem of not being able to change button colors on a Mac.
 There are a number of places you can control whether or not ttk buttons are used, be it on MAc or other platform.

 TTK Buttons and TK Buttons operate slightly differently.
-Button highlighting is one different.
+Button highlighting is one difference.
 How images and text are displayed at the same time is another.
 You've got options now that weren't there previously.
 It's nice to see that Mac users can finally use the color themes.

 ### Button Element Shortcuts
 These Pre-made buttons are some of the most important elements of all because they are used so much.
 They all basically do the same thing, **set the button text to match the function name and set the parameters to commonly used values**.
 If you find yourself needing to create a custom button often because it's not on this list, please post a request on GitHub. .
 They include: